tendermint/tendermint/rust-spec/lightclient/README.md

 The light client is decomposed into three components:

-- Commit Verification - verify signed headers and associated validator set changes from a single full node
+- Commit Verification - verify signed headers and associated validator set changes from a single full node, called primary
-- Fork Detection -  verify commits across multiple full nodes and detect conflicts (ie. the existence of forks)
+- Fork Detection -  verify commits across multiple full nodes (called secondaries) and detect conflicts (ie. the existence of forks)
 - Fork Accountability - given a fork, which validators are responsible for it.

 ## Commit Verification